adrianrubio96/DarkMachines/README.md

 `source setup.sh`

-This only runs the basic ATLAS and root (6.18.04) setting up.
+This only runs the basic ATLAS and ROOT (6.18.04) setting up.